AlexandrosLiaskos/TauNest/README.md

 - [**WRY:**](https://github.com/tauri-apps/wry)

-  Cross-platform WebView rendering library in Rust that supports all major desktop platforms like Windows, macOS, and Linux.
+  A cross-platform WebView rendering library in Rust that supports all major desktop platforms like Windows, macOS, and Linux.

 - [**Rust:**](https://github.com/rust-lang/rust)